PennLINC/babs/docs/source/preparation_config_yaml_file.rst

             - "Numerical result out of range"
             - "fMRIPrep failed"
         e_file:
-            - "xxxxx"    # change this to any keywords to be found in `*.e*` file; if there is no keywords for `*.e*` file, delete line `e_file:` and this line
+            - "xxxxx"    # change this to any messages to be found in `*.e*` file; if there is no messages for `*.e*` file, delete line `e_file:` and this line

 Usually there are two log files that are useful for debugging purpose, ``*.o*`` and ``*.e*``, for example, ``<jobname>.o<jobid>`` and ``<jobname>.e<jobid>``.
-You can define alerting keywords in either or both files, i.e., by filling out ``o_file`` section (for ``*.o*`` file) and/or ``e_file`` section (for ``*.e*`` file).
+You can define alert messages in either or both files, i.e., by filling out ``o_file`` section (for ``*.o*`` file) and/or ``e_file`` section (for ``*.e*`` file).

-Detection of the keyword is performed in the order provided by the user.
+Detection of the message is performed in the order provided by the user.
 If ``o_file`` is former (e.g., in example above), then detection of it will be performed earlier;
-if a keyword is former, then that will be checked earlier.
+if a message is former, then that will be checked earlier.
 BABS also follows "detect and break" rule, i.e., for each job:

-* If any keyword is detected, the detected keyword will be thrown into the ``job_status.csv``, and BABS won't detect any further keyword down in the list in **alert_log_messages**.
+* If any message is detected, the detected message will be thrown into the ``job_status.csv``, and BABS won't detect any further message down in the list in **alert_log_messages**.
-* If a keyword has been detected in the first file (``o_file`` for above example), then won't detect any keyword in the other log file (``e_file`` for above example).
+* If a message has been detected in the first file (``o_file`` for above example), then won't detect any message in the other log file (``e_file`` for above example).

 .. warning::
-    Detecting the keywords in the log files by BABS is case-sensitive!
-So please make sure the cases of keywords are in the way you hope.
+    Detecting the messages in the log files by BABS is case-sensitive!
+So please make sure the cases of messages are in the way you hope.